Python-David/vaultedb/docs/storage/storage.md

-# VaultDB: storage.py Module Documentation
+# vaultedb: storage.py Module Documentation

 ## Overview
-`storage.py` is the foundational layer of VaultDB's local persistence engine.
+`storage.py` is the foundational layer of vaultedb's local persistence engine.
 It handles loading and saving document data to a flat file on disk, using a JSON-based structure.
 This is the lowest level of interaction with Vault data and serves as the backend for higher-level operations like encryption, querying, and API access.

 ## Responsibilities
 * Store all documents in a single JSON file